discretize/discretize-guides/builds/necromancer/condi-scourge/index.md

 **Precasting:**

-You can pre-emptively cast some shades before a fight starts to begin ramping up the benefits from <Trait name="Sand Sage"/>. <Skill name="Desert Shroud"/> can be precasted for the increased damage modifier and to transfer the conditions from <Skill name="Blood is Power"/> as the first cast of the fight.
+You can pre-emptively cast a shade before a fight starts for the benefits from <Trait name="Sand Sage"/>. <Skill name="Desert Shroud"/> can be precasted for the increased damage modifier and to transfer the conditions from <Skill name="Blood is Power"/> as the first cast of the fight.

 **Prioritization: [Weapon/Utility Skills]**

 Always use this skill off-cooldown, even if it means interrupting auto-attack chains:

 1. <Skill name="Feast of Corruption" /> (Scepter 3)
+2. <Skill name="Nefarious Favor" />

+Make sure to place a shade at your target or stay within 180 range for your shade-skills.

 Use after finishing your current auto-attack chain: